able-app/docs/controls/components/appbar/app-bar.md

 ### Trailing Style

-Supplied by the ABC-Trailing convenience container this provides us with the ability to alter the styling of the right side column of the App Bar.
+Supplied by the ABC-Trailing collection this provides us with the ability to alter the styling of the right side column of the App Bar.

 - Icon (default)
 - Text